stefanvuckovic/clojureproject/README.md

 * Element "cutoff" is used for specifying percentage of the most and least used words that will be removed from the corpus.
 5. After configuring these parameters, you can navigate to the project root directory and run "lein ring server" command.
 Application will start.

-If you want to run tests, navigate to the project root directory and run "lein midje".
+For running tests, navigate to the project root directory and run "lein midje".

 #7.
 Conclusions and further work
 When it comes to further work, I think it would be interesting to apply some kind of dimension reduction algorithm on results from TF-IDF algorithm and compare results with current approach.
 As a next step I see applying Latent Semantic Analysis (LSA) and/or Random Indexing algorithm in order to reduce matrix dimensions, calculate similarities faster which is a big problem right now and see how these algorithms influence results.